pensjonatus/flash-fiction/blog/the-holy-cave.md

 ---
-title: 'The Holy Cave'
+title: The Holy Cave
 date: '2014-04-06'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Brian was finally allowed to enter the Holy Cave.
 After the bumpy flight with